Critical Moroccan editor detained for posting al Qaeda video

 Outspoken publications have been forced out of business, mostly by what they say is political pressure on their advertisers.

-The Islamist-led government says it is preparing a new law to avoid prison sentences for journalists, but many Moroccan editors remain sceptical about promises of more press freedom.
-(Reporting By Aziz El Yaakoubi; Editing by Kevin Liffey)
+The Islamist-led government says it is preparing a new law to avoid prison sentences for journalists, but many Moroccan editors remain skeptical about promises of more press freedom.